 Wood and pellet fuels are a renewable and cost-effective way to heat your home or business.
 Pellets and wood are a popular fuel choice due to their affordability over fossil fuels and the fact that Maine has significant, locally-produced wood fuel supplies.
 High-efficiency wood and pellet heating systems are eligible for Home Energy Savings Program (HESP) Incentives and Efficiency Maine Energy Loans.

-A pellet boiler burns pellets and is connected to a central heating and hot water system.
+A biomass boiler burns pellets or cordwood and is connected to a central heating and hot water system.
 Many Mainers are familiar with pellet stoves, but pellet boilers are a relatively new technology in our region.
 Pellet boilers operate like conventional fuel central heating systems but require pellet storage space (hoppers are frequently located in the basement adjacent to the boiler).
 Many boilers include self-cleaning systems and require less cleaning than pellet stoves.
 Bulk pellet delivery is offered in many regions of the state.
 Click here for a list of incentive criteria and known eligible models.

 For more information on pellet and wood heating options, please visit the Maine Pellet Fuels Association’s website.